-- Bachelor’s degree or equivalent in the behavioral health field such as license or certification in a recognized behavioral health field (i.e. psychology, addictions, clinical social work).
+Bachelor’s degree or equivalent license or certification in a recognized behavioral health field (i.e. psychology, addictions, clinical social work)

-- 30 hours (ICGC-I) of gambling specific training and education.
+30 hours (ICGC-I) of IGCCB-approved gambling-specific training and education

-- Signed application form, ethical statement forms and directory authorization form.
+Complete application form, ethical statement forms, and directory authorization form

 Education & Training: